2023 FIA Formula 3 Championship: Scoring system

-Points are awarded to the top ten classified finishers in both races.
-The feature race pole-sitter also receives two points, and one point is given to the driver who sets the fastest lap inside the top ten in both races.
-No extra points are awarded to the sprint race pole-sitter, as the grid for that is set by reversing the top twelve qualifiers.
+Points were awarded to the top ten classified finishers in both races.
+The pole-sitter in the feature race also received two points, and one point was given to the driver who set the fastest lap in both the feature and sprint races, provided that driver finished inside the top ten.
+If the driver who set the fastest lap was classified outside the top ten, the point was given to the driver who set the fastest lap of those inside the top ten.
+No extra points where awarded to the pole-sitter in the sprint race as the grid for it was set by reversing the top twelve qualifiers.